+Are you shy to say you want to stay in the city?
+DON’T BE!
 Stay true to who you two are as a couple and if that means you want to elope in the city, let’s do it.

+- Do you have a favorite brewery or winery?
 Do you fantasize about the courthouse steps like Big + Carrie?
 (Check out this City Hall in San Fran)

 Let’s focus on still picking what kind of mood or places you really want to go to, and then we can pick a date and contact those places.
 The reason we should pick 1-3 places first is so we aren’t contacting 10+ places and then leaving any vendors hanging.

 In some places, we still will need to apply for a permit – even in cities!
 Don’t worry we will do our research together!

 Urban elopements can make it easier to book multiple vendors if they are all in the same city, like hair + makeup!